 - Farm Promise makes cleaner food accessible (at local ShopRite) and affordable (talking about “awesome”!)

-- All the pork is born, raised and harvested here in U.S.A.
+- All the pork is born, raised and harvested here in the U.S.A.

 - And last but not least, it tastes super delicious.